 Love Your Guts: How to Support Your Gut Health

-Gut health is one of the hottest wellness topics out there - and for many excellent reasons!
+Gut health is one of the hottest wellness topics out there - and for many good reasons!

-Of course, it’s no surprise that the gut is the powerhouse of digestion in the body, breaking down the food we eat, absorbing nutrients to support all bodily systems, and excreting what’s not needed.
+Of course, it’s no surprise that the gut is the powerhouse of digestion in the body, breaking down the food we eat, absorbing nutrients to support all bodily systems, and getting rid of what’s not needed.

 For instance, it’s no coincidence that there are lots of common expressions linking feelings, emotions and experiences to the gut.
 Perhaps, you find certain situations “gut-wrenching”, or have that uneasy “gut feeling” prior to making an important decision...and on the contrary, when you’re happy or excited, you may feel “butterflies in your stomach”!
 Those are more than figures of speech, as what’s going on in our mind can trigger changes in our gut, and vice versa.